By Rich Lowrie

 In the table above, KROHNE’s WATERFLUX stands out as the most accurate choice of the electronic type meters over the entire range of measurement.
 The WATERFLUX can be powered by a battery or line power, requires no maintenance, has very little pressure loss and has no upstream or downstream straight run requirements.

-Rich Lowrie is water and wastewater industry manager, KROHNE, Inc.
+Rich Lowrie is water and wastewater industry manager for KROHNE Inc.

 KROHNE is a worldwide technological leader in the development, manufacture and distribution of accurate, reliable and cost-effective measuring instruments for the process industries.